Jack Lazorko: Career

-Lazorko, a former amateur hockey goalie, is probably best known for a highlight reel of his fielding which was featured on This Week in Baseball for many years.
-On the telecast of the New York Mets-Washington Nationals game of July 21, 2015, Ron Darling, himself a Gold Glove winner in the National League, called Lazorko "the best fielding pitcher" he had ever seen.
+Lazorko, who was also a hockey goaltender in high school, is known for a highlight reel of his fielding that was featured on This Week in Baseball for many years.
+On the telecast of the New York Mets game of July 21, 2015, Ron Darling, himself a Gold Glove winner in the National League, called Lazorko "the best fielding pitcher" he had ever seen.
 (Darling played against Lazorko in the Texas League in 1981.)